Personal Injury Lawyers who understand your pain and suffering cases in Long Branch, Freehold, Wall, Red Bank and across

 - Physical pain and suffering refer to any injuries that can impair motor abilities of an individual and cause great discomfort to them.
 This includes the short-term and long term effects of the injury from the point it was sustained.
 Broken bones, strained muscles, and other physical injuries come under this type.

 - Mental pain and suffering refer to the emotional damage caused by the incident.
 This can be accompanied with a physical injury.
 Mental pain and suffering include trauma, anguish, emotional distress, shock, anxiety, fear, and humiliation.
 In severe cases, this can cause PTSD (post-traumatic stress disorder), loss of appetite, insomnia, depression, and more.

 For example: If someone has been in a critical car accident and strained their back, which caused them to be bed-ridden for weeks and miss out on work, possibly even risk losing the job.
 The mental anguish, depression, anger, and anxiety they experience because of this stress can qualify as emotional pain and suffering in a personal injury claim.

 Personal Injury Compensation Laws NJ

-In New Jersey, there are certain laws which govern exactly how much pain and suffering damages may be sought in a personal injury case.
-According to NJ 2A:15-5.14, the total punitive damages (pain and suffering) that can be claimed in personal injury cases is capped at five (5) times the number of compensatory damages awarded, or $350,000, whichever number is greater.
+In New Jersey, there are certain laws that govern exactly how much pain and suffering damages may be sought in a personal injury case.
+According to NJ 2A:15-5.14, the total punitive damages (pain and suffering) that can be claimed in personal injury cases are capped at five (5) times the number of compensatory damages awarded, or $350,000, whichever number is greater.
 So for example, if your accident and the resulting liability for medical expenses and lost wages total $400,000, you may seek up to $2,000,000 in punitive, pain and suffering damages.

 Clearly, pain and suffering plays a large role in any personal injury award and is the main reason why individuals file personal injury claims over workers’ compensation claims when possible.